petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/user-data/importing-and-exporting-users.md

 1. Now modify an existing user.
 Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Users and Organizations_.

-1. Click on the user Kyle Klein.
+1. Select the user Kyle Klein.
 See [creating users](https://learn.liferay.com/w/courses/liferay-administrator/users-accounts-organizations/managing-users#creating-users), if you need to create this user.

 1. Make a change to his personal information.
 For example, change his birth year from 1970 to 1971.
 Click _Save_.

 1. Go back to the LDAP server settings.
 Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Instance Settings_.

 1. In the left navigation, click _Servers_.